Post-detection inference for sequential changepoint localization: A simulation-based approach for parametric pre- and post-change settings

 For each $j=1,\cdots,B$, for some fixed $B\in\N$, suppose we have sequences $\{X^j_n(\theta,t,\theta^\prime)\}_n$ having joint distribution as $\P_{\theta,t,\theta^\prime}$.
 Note that the sequences must be independent as $j$ varies.
 However, for any fixed $j$, the i.i.d. sequences $\{X^j_n(\theta,t,\theta^\prime)\}_n$ can be dependent across $t$ and $\theta\in\mathcal{S}_{t-1},\theta\in\mathcal{S}^\prime_{\tau-t+1}$.
 A specific method for generating these sequences is detailed in Section D of the Supplementary.
 We draw the data until a change is detected at the stopping time $\tau^{j,t}_{\theta,\theta^\prime}$ using $\mathcal{A}$ or until time $L$, whichever occurs first.
 Then, we compute the same test statistics truncated at $L$, based on $\tau^{j,t}_{\theta,\theta^\prime}$ and $X^j_1(\theta,t,\theta^\prime),\cdots,X^j_{\tau^{j,t}_{\theta,\theta^\prime}\wedge L}(\theta,t,\theta^\prime)$, which is denoted as $M^j_{t,L}(\theta,\theta^\prime)$.

 Similar to \eqref{eq:conf-comp-post}, the adaptive confidence set is defined as

 where $\mathcal{\mathbf S}^{(t)}=\mathcal{S}_{t-1}\times\mathcal{S}^\prime_{\tau-t+1}$.
 Algorithm~\ref{algo:comp} contains an overview.
-If the detection algorithm controls PFA, a simpler algorithm can be used, which avoids \Cref{assmp-1} and provides coverage guarantees, as elaborated in Section G of the Supplementary.
+If the detection algorithm controls PFA, a simpler algorithm can be used, which avoids \Cref{assmp-1} and provides coverage guarantees, as elaborated in Section F of the Supplementary.

 As before, one can always adopt a grid-based approach, which is conceptually straightforward, but it is computationally intensive; corresponding experimental results are reported in Section F of the Supplementary.
 Additionally, in many cases, we can derive a suitable upper bound of this threshold, which is computationally efficient and exact, but that can be a bit more conservative.
-We provide the details in Section D of the Supplementary, along with two concrete examples.
+We provide the details in Section D of the Supplementary, along with a concrete example.

 \begin{theorem} Let $\mathcal{C}_1$ be the confidence sets for changepoint $T\in\N$ defined in \eqref{eq:conf-comp}, constructed using any data-independent unbiased estimator $r_t^*$ of $\mathbb P_{\theta_0^*,\infty}[\tau \geq t]$, for some $\alpha,\beta,\gamma\in(0,1)$, $N,B\in\mathbb N$, $L\in\N \cup \{\infty\}$.
 For any $\theta_0\in\Theta_0, \theta_1\in\Theta_1$, and any change detection algorithm $\mathcal{A}$ satisfying \Cref{assmp-1} and having $\mathbb \P_{\theta_0,\infty}(\tau\geq T)\neq 0$, the following guarantee holds: $\P_{\theta_0,T,\theta_1} (T\in \mathcal{C}_1\mid \tau\geq T)\geq 1-\alpha-\beta-\gamma.$ \end{theorem}